Bail in the United States: State laws

-On January 13, 2021, Illinois abolished cash bail via an amendment to IL HB 163, an amendment with multiple law enforcement reform measures.
-Governor J. B. Pritzker signed HB 163 into law on February 22, 2021.
+In 2021, Illinois abolished cash bail in a provision of the SAFE-T Act, which included a number of law enforcement reform measures.
+After legal challenges, the provision eliminating cash bail took effect in 2023.

 Some states have very strict guidelines for judges to follow; these are usually provided in the form of a published bail schedule.
 These schedules list every single crime defined by state law and prescribe a presumptive dollar value of bail for each one.
 Judges who wish to depart from the schedule must state specific reasons on the record for doing so.
 Some states go so far as to require certain forfeitures, bail, and fines for certain crimes.

 California

 California uses a bail schedule system, and judges in state court are directed to refer to the bail schedule while also taking into account the defendant's criminal record and whether the defendant poses a danger to the community.

 The California legislature attempted to eliminate cash bail entirely.
 In August 2018, Governor Jerry Brown signed into law a bill which sought replace all cash bail with pretrial detention based on court risk assessment beginning in October 2019.
 The bill was opposed by both defenders of the current system and advocates for change, including the American Civil Liberties Union and Human Rights Watch.
 In January 2019, that coalition gathered the required signatures to prevent the bill from going into effect and put the law to November 2020 voters as a California ballot proposition.
 2020 California Proposition 25 resulted in a "no" majority and a successful veto of the change.

 In California bail is heavily regulated by the California Penal Code, California Insurance Code and California Code of Regulations.
 All violations of the aforementioned constitute felony violations via California Insurance Code 1814 - including administrative regulatory codes such as record keeping, how solicitations are conducted, collateral and treatment of arrestees.
 Under California law it is a crime for a bail bondsman to solicit business at a county jail.

 In March 2021, the California Supreme Court ruled that people cannot be detained simply because they cannot afford to pay cash bail.
 During the COVID-19 pandemic, California introduced a $0 Cash bail for misdemeanors and some non-violent felonies to reduce the spread.